All through my childhood, my mother kept telling me about God … and confusing me.

 It’s when we put ourselves on the pedestal beside our God and condemn others for different beliefs and different gods — as Saul of Tarsus and Donald Trump did — that we start to do serious damage to this tiny ecosystem we’ve inherited.

-It’s time we re-discovered Thomas Jefferson: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, ….”
+It’s time we re-discovered Thomas Jefferson’s words (not what he actually did): “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, ….”
 These rights do not end at our borders.
 They extend out into other countries and over other religious traditions.
 They extend to include both genders and all sexual orientations.
 This “American” sentiment demands tolerance and forbearance — for everyone, everywhere — even if they have abusive dictators or a repressive religion or beliefs or cultural norms we don’t like.

 If we Americans have the right to put nuclear missiles on submarines and send them all over the world, then every other country also has that right — including North Korea and Iran!
-I, for one, don’t think anyone should have this right, this power, this destructive capability.
+I, for one, don’t think anyone should have this right, this power, this destructive Sword of Damocles to hold over the heads of people residing in “lesser” countries and bully them into supporting our lavish lifestyles and unlimited greed.

 Obliterating an entire city in a single nuclear explosion is as close to godlike behavior as we’ve ever come so far.
 But we must not mistake this power to destroy for “greatness.”
 We don’t think of a mass murderer as “great” so we must not mistake mass murder of civilians as “greatness” even if it is done in a quasi-legal manner.